Overview

 Input and Output to Each Component

 • Input to Cross and Deep Networks: Both networks take the same input vector, which is a combination of dense embeddings (from sparse features) and normalized dense features.
+Put siomply, embedded sparse features are concatenated with dense features and offered as input to both networks.

 • Output: The outputs of both networks are combined in the Combination Layer for the final model output.